-Durable goods orders excluding defense in the United States fell 1.20 percent month-over-month in October of 2018, following an upwardly revised 1.4 percent drop in September and compared to market expectations of a 0.1 percent gain.
-Durable Goods Orders Ex Defense in the United States averaged 0.32 percent from 1992 until 2018, reaching an all time high of 26 percent in July of 2014 and a record low of -19.70 percent in August of 2014.
+New orders for US manufactured durable goods excluding defense fell 1.9 percent from a month earlier in February 2019, after a downwardly revised 0.4 percent growth in January and missing market expectations of a 0.1 percent gain.
+It is the largest decrease since January 2018.
+Durable Goods Orders Ex Defense in the United States averaged 0.32 percent from 1992 until 2019, reaching an all time high of 26 percent in July of 2014 and a record low of -19.70 percent in August of 2014.